nicoguaro/pysynes/README.rst

-Synesthesia is a package created to experience synesthetic perception.
+Synthesthesia is a package created to experience synesthetic perception.

 * Free software: MIT license